Figure 8 (album): Critical reception

-Figure 8 was well received by critics.
+Figure 8 was met with "universal acclaim" from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Figure 8 has an average score of 81 based on 19 reviews.
 NME called it "Smith's best effort to date".
 Spin wrote, "The record is not a disappointment, it's a progression."
 The A.V.
 Club wrote, "Figure 8 is even better [than previous records], a strong collection of lush, densely arranged power-pop [...] and inimitably intimate ballads".
 Pitchfork described the album musically as "muscular chamber-pop".
 Tiny Mix Tapes stated the album "dabbled in Spiritualized-style neo-psychedelia".

 AllMusic was more critical, writing, "Even if it is a very impressive statement overall, Figure 8 isn't quite the masterpiece it wants to be".
 Pitchfork, too, opined, "Figure 8, ultimately, isn't as good a record as XO or Either/Or, though the man's not out of the picture yet."
 Trouser Press called it "a record that feels very different from its predecessors", describing its style as "brisk and busy, up front and confident, upbeat.
 While nothing here fails the consistent artistry of his work, neither does any of it make the direct connection to a soul and heart."